NEW TEAM leader training

 The New Team Leader

-- For a group of new supervisors, new team leaders and new managers – people who have recently taken on or are expected to take on people management responsibilities
+- For new supervisors, new team leaders or new managers – people who have recently taken on or are expected to soon take on people management responsibilities

-- Run at your offices or virtual classroom
+- Training delivered at your offices or in a virtual classroom

-- Develop self-awareness and tuning in to others
+- improve self-awareness and an ability to tune into others

-Our facilitator will adapt the content and workshop style for this new team leader course to the needs of the group.
+Our facilitator will adapt the content and workshop style for this New Team Leader course to the needs of the group.
+There will be time for practical application and feedback on a range of tools and techniques, to build the needed skill set and develop confidence.

 Introduction and workshop overview